enricopisoni/SHERPA-city/README.md

 - add an example of OTM data to the github
 - parallelize making UTM shape files for each domain and adding zones.
 - parallelize emission and concentration raster between different cities to optimize the number of nodes used.
+- Add warning when zones names in grid_table do not correspond to zone names in the scenario definition.
+Otherwise emissions disapear.